ofasgard/hardware-breakpoint-pico/README.md

 - **payload.c**: Contains the function that is exected when the breakpoint is triggered.
 Merged with `breakpoint_hook.c` to create the PICO.
 - **runner.c**: A simple PICO runner that puts a breakpoint on `VirtualFree()` just before it gets called.
 Intended to demonstrated the functionality.

 Run `make build` to compile and link the PICO and runner.
 It will work out of the box as long as you have a `crystal-palace` directory with all of the CPL executables.
-The resulting shellcode will be written to `out.bin`, and will hook `VirtualFree()` to pop up a dialog box.
+The resulting shellcode will be written to `out/runner.bin`, and will hook `VirtualFree()` to pop up a dialog box.

 This is still kind of a work in progress.
 TODO: